 The Jack-O-Lantern face is made with a chocolate nut or seed spread (I used my favorite nut-free chocolate spread – 88 Acres Dark Chocolate Sunflower Seed Butter).
 Place some of the chocolate sunflower seed butter in a plastic bag and cut off the tip of the bag.
 Then draw the following lines and shapes on top of the pumpkin mixture.
 Use a toothpick to smooth out/ fill in any of the lines.
 Then voila!
-You’ve got a naturally sweetened Jack-O-Lantern Tostada!
+You’ve got a mostly naturally sweetened (small amount of added sugar in the chocolate sunflower seed butter) Jack-O-Lantern Tostada!

 Creepy Bloodshot Eyeball Tostada!